achariar/achariar.github.io/_pages/about.md

 I am currently pursuing a Master’s degree in Statistics at [Stockholm University]([https://www.uu.se/en](https://www.su.se/department-of-statistics/)), with a strong interest in macroeconomics, asset pricing, and econometrics.
 This page includes my `curriculum vitae`, `research`, and `academic resources`.

+I am currently pursuing a Master’s degree in Statistics at [Stockholm University](https://www.su.se/department-of-statistics/), with a strong interest in macroeconomics, asset pricing, and econometrics.
+This page includes my [`curriculum vitae`](https://achariar.github.io/assets/pdf/resume.pdf), [`research`](https://achariar.github.io/publications/), and [`academic resources`](https://achariar.github.io/resources/).

 I hold a BSc in Statistics and Economics and previously worked as a teaching assistant at the Department of Statistics at [Lund University](https://www.lunduniversity.lu.se/), where I assisted in undergraduate courses.
 My research interests focus on macroeconomics, particularly DSGE modeling.
 I am currently working on developing DSGE models in Julia.
-More details can be found on the `projects` page.
+More details can be found on the [`projects`](https://achariar.github.io/projects/) page.
 If you would like to get in touch, feel free to contact me.

 Beyond academia, I am deeply interested in anthropology and South Indian classical music.
 I play the saxophone and enjoy playing jazz and movie soundtracks.
 I also love reading and writing sci-fi novels.